abhiTronix/azure_video_downloader/README.md

 2. Download AZURE Video-Downloader Script:
 You can watch this video https://youtu.be/X5e3xQBeqf8 to download the folder containing script from a browser OR from git software.
 You can download this script from our GitHub repository

 3. Extract the ZIP file: If you downloaded script from browser it will be in compressed format such as master.zip.
 Right-click on it and select “Extract” to extract the content of this zip file.
-For reference in this document, let's call the extracted folder as script_folder.
+For reference in this document, let's call the extracted folder as `azure_video_downloader`.

-	**Note :bulb::** You don’t need to perform above step if you downloaded script_folder using git software!
+	**Note :bulb::** You don’t need to perform above step if you downloaded `azure_video_downloader` folder using git software!

-4. Now go into the script folder and open the terminal.
+4. Now go into the `azure_video_downloader` folder and open the terminal.
 Thereby, install required python dependencies by running following command:

 	```sh
 	# run these commands in your terminal/command-prompt/powershell